meizabel/documentation/concepts.md

 **Command Handler** receives and validates commands, executes the required actions.
 Command Handler changes the state of the business model and produces corresponding events, which are then written to the Event Store.
 It also writes status to Command Store.

-**Command Store**
+**Command Store** receives commands from the Command Bus and writes command statuses coming from Aggregate Repository and Command Handler.

-** Process Manager** — is a piece of code that coordinates and routes messages between bounded contexts and aggregates.
+** Process Manager** coordinates and routes messages between bounded contexts and aggregates.
 You may find a broader explanation of this term  in [CQRS Journey](https://msdn.microsoft.com/en-us/library/jj591569.aspx) book.
 A process manager gives a single place where the routing is defined.

 **Process Manager Repository** manages communications between Command Bus and Process Manager.
 It also processes events from the Event Bus.